defold/doc/docs/en/manuals/extensions.md

 : This optional folder contains any include files.

 *lib*
 : This optional folder contains any compiled libraries that the extension depends on.
 Library files should be placed in subfolders named by `platform`, or `architecure-platform`, depending on what architectures are supported by your libraries.
-Supported platforms are `ios`, `android+ and `osx`.
-Supported `arc-platform` pairs are `armv7-ios`, `arm64-ios`, `armv7-android` and `x86_64-osx`.
+Supported platforms are `ios`, `android` and `osx`.
+Supported `arc-platform` pairs are `armv7-ios`, `arm64-ios`, `armv7-android`, `x86-osx` and `x86_64-osx`.

 *res*
 : This optional folder contains any extra resources that the extension depends on.
 Resource files should be placed in subfolders named by `platform`, or `architecure-platform` just as the "lib" subfolders.
 A subfolder `common` is also allowed, containing resource files common for all platforms.